Introduction

 partition(x, .method = "raisedcos", .breaks = c(-Inf, -10, -5, 0, 5, 10, Inf))

-A fuzzy transformation of the whole mtcars
+A fuzzy transformation of the whole mtcars dataset can

 be done as follows:

-fuzzyMtcars <- mtcars |>
+fuzzy_mtcars <- mtcars |>

 partition(cyl, vs:gear, .method = "dummy") |>